-The U.S. Department of Agriculture recommends adults consume between 25 grams (women) and 30 grams (men) a day from food, but the average intake by adults in the United States is only about half of that.
+The U.S. Food and Drug Administration (FDA) recommends adults consume around 25 grams a day from food, but the average intake by adults in the United States is only about half of that.

 There are two kinds of fiber: soluble and insoluble.

-Inulin is one of the types of prebiotic fiber, which means that it causes significant, favorable changes to your colon’s bacterial population.
-This is important, as these digestive bacteria play a major role in how well you absorb nutrients and even produce hormones related to anxiety and appetite.
+This is important because these digestive bacteria play a major role in how well you absorb nutrients and even produce hormones related to anxiety and appetite.

-Inulin can be found in chewable capsule form as Fiber Choice, which is 100 percent soluble fiber.
+Inulin can be found in chewable tablet form as Fiber Choice, which is 100 percent soluble fiber.

-Fiber Content of Fiber Choice Capsules: 3 grams per 2 capsules.
+Fiber content of Fiber Choice tablets: 3 grams per 2 tablets.

 Another common soluble fiber is methylcellulose, which is made from cellulose, an important structure in plants.
 It differs from psyllium because it is non-fermentable, meaning that it’s less likely to contribute to bloating and gas.

-Fiber Content of Citrucel with SmartFiber Powders: 2 grams per scoop.
+Fiber content of Citrucel with SmartFiber powder: 2 grams per rounded tablespoon.

-Fiber Content of Citrucel with SmartFiber Capsules: 1 gram per 2 capsules.
+Fiber content of Citrucel with SmartFiber caplets: 1 gram per 2 caplets.

 Besides the overall good feeling of being regular, research has shown that psyllium — most commonly found as Metamucil — can ease the painful symptoms associated with irritable bowel syndrome (IBS), Crohn’s disease, hemorrhoids, and anal fissures.

-Fiber Content of Metamucil Orange Smooth Powder: 6 grams per 2 tbsp.
+Fiber content of Metamucil Orange Smooth Powder: 6 grams per 2 rounded tablespoons.

-Benefiber contains only soluble fiber, so it’s helpful to people trying to manage their blood sugar, such as people with type 2 diabetes.
-It also contains less than 20 ppm of gluten, so it meets the requirements to be labeled gluten-free.
+Benefiber contains only soluble fiber, so it’s helpful to people trying to manage their blood sugar, like people with type 2 diabetes.
+It also contains less than 20 parts per million of gluten, so it meets the requirements to be labeled gluten-free.

-Fiber Content of Benefiber Powders: 3 grams per 2 tsp.
+Fiber content of Benefiber powder: 3 grams per 2 teaspoons.

-Increasing your dietary intake of fiber is generally considered safe for most people, but if you are experiencing gastrointestinal problems besides occasional constipation, you should discuss fiber supplements with your doctor first.
+Increasing your dietary intake of fiber is generally considered safe for most people, but if you are experiencing gastrointestinal problems besides occasional constipation, talk to your doctor before adding fiber supplements to your routine.